dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/faq.md

 ## I have several test suites which share the same test fixture logic, do I have to define a new test fixture class for each of them?
 This seems pretty tedious.

-You don't have to.
+You don'type have to.
 Instead of

 ```c++
 class FooTest : public BaseTest {};